-Division 3301: 3-D Art Competition
+Division 3301: 3-D Art Competition - A "NEBRASKAland" Competition

+- 0101 Grades K-2

+- 0102 Grades 3-5

+- 0103 Grades 6-8

+- 0104 Grades 9-12

-- 1. Entry can be a sculpture or other piece of 3-dimensional artwork designed to sit on a table or shelf. - 2.
-Any medium may be used.
+- 1. Entry can be a sculpture or other piece of 3-dimensional artwork designed to sit on a table or shelf.

+- 2. Any medium may be used.
 For example, paper mache, recycled materials, natural materials, pottery, weaving, glass, plastic, wood, and metalworking.
 No perishable food items may be used to make the art.
-If you have a question about whether a medium is acceptable, please email nsfeducationdept@gmail.com and ask. - 3.
-Entry should fit within a 12"x12"x12" space.
-If the piece your student is making is larger email nsfeducationdept@gmail.com to see if the piece can be accommodated. - 4.
-Judging Criteria: - Craftsmanship media choice and honesty to media: realistic, expressive, idealistic, or abstract. - Use of Elements line, shape, color, texture - Use of Principles contrast, balance, etc. - Creativity flexibility, uniqueness - Expression content (theme, idea, etc.) - Neatness - 5.
-Each student may enter up to three 3-D art items. - 6.
-Label artwork with the student's name, grade, and school.
+If you have a question about whether a medium is acceptable, please email nsfeducationdept@gmail.com and ask.

+- 3. Entry should fit within a 12"x12"x12" space.
+If the piece your student is making is larger email nsfeducationdept@gmail.com to see if the piece can be accommodated.

+- 4. Judging Criteria:

+- Craftsmanship media choice and honesty to media: realistic, expressive, idealistic, or abstract.

+- Use of Elements line, shape, color, texture

+- Use of Principles contrast, balance, etc.

+- Creativity flexibility, uniqueness

+- Expression content (theme, idea, etc.)

+- Neatness

+- 5. Each student may enter up to two 3-D art items.

+- 6. Label artwork with the student's name, grade, school, division, and class number.
 Attach the label securely to the artwork with a string, twist-tie, address label, or rubber band.